 Priorities for these types of riders are good speaker quality, decent mic quality, and easy buttons or voice commands for operating their phone and the unit easily.
 Intercom range and number of participants, as well as the latest Mesh technology, are less important.

-The best bluetooth device for listening to music and chatting with a passenger is the Cardo Freecom 1+.
+The best bluetooth device for listening to music and chatting with a passenger is the Cardo Spirit.

-The Freecom 1+ comes in Cardo’s larger Freecom lineup, which is their mid-range Bluetooth headset line.
-The Freecom 1+ is meant for a rider and passenger to communicate, while the Freecom 2+ and Freecom 4+ are meant for 2 and 4 riders to communicate with each other.
+The Spirit is Cardo’s least expensive Bluetooth unit, but it comes with all the features and reliability you’ll need for talking to a passenger or even one other rider as long as you’re within line of sight.
+The Spirit comes in Cardo’s larger Freecom lineup, which is their mid-range Bluetooth headset line.
+The Spirit is meant for a rider and passenger to communicate, while the Freecom 2+ and Freecom 4+ are meant for 2 and 4 riders to communicate with each other.
+There is also a Spirit HD version that allows the user to manage sound profiles and includes 40mm HD speakers, instead of the standard 32mm.

-What makes the Cardo Freecom 1+ our top pick for riders who just want to listen to music and chat with a passenger?
+What makes the Cardo Spirit our top pick for riders who just want to listen to music and chat with a passenger?

-Users of the Freecom 1+ rave about its easy installation and simple interface on a very slim unit.
+Users of the Cardo Spirit rave about its easy installation and simple interface on a very slim unit.
 It’s also fully waterproof, a feature that’s unfortunately rare on motorcycle bluetooth headsets.
+The mechanism to clip the unit to the mount is sturdy and easy to operate, even with a gloved hand.
+The unit comes with both a sticky mount and a clipmount, both of which work very well – we personally tested this unit in pouring rain and scorching desert.

 Great Sound Quality

-Reviewers repeatedly mention the quality of Cardo’s 40mm speakers on this unit, saying they’re clear for intercom, calls, GPS directions and music.
+Reviewers mention 32mm speakers on this unit can lose clarity at high volumes, but upgrading to the Spirit HD with 40mm speakers fixes this.
 Plus, Cardo offers JBL speakers as an add-on unit.
 Get the best price on that here.
 The noise cancelling on the mic of this bluetooth headset also rivals Sena’s Advanced Noise Control.

 Killer Features: Audio Sharing, Call to Intercom, Charge while you Ride

 Cardo has really leaned into customer needs with their latest offerings, consistently evolving their products to address some of the common outstanding pain points in motorcycle bluetooth headsets.
-Battery life on the Freecom series is stellar at 13 hours, but in case you forget to charge, you can charge this unit while you ride.
+Battery life on the Spirit series is stellar at 10 hours (13 for the Spirit HD), but in case you forget to charge, you can charge this unit while you ride.

 |Voice Controls||Yes – “Hey Cardo”|